clps935419/KCardSwap/apps/mobile/OPENAPI_SDK_GUIDE.md

 > Note: This snapshot reflects the **implemented API** at the time it was generated.
 Product requirements still come from the User Stories / spec / plan / tasks.

+> Important: The snapshot can be **stale** if the backend changed (or documents/tasks changed) but `openapi/openapi.json` was not regenerated and committed yet.
+Do not use the snapshot to infer product requirements or completion status; use it for deterministic SDK generation and verification only.

 ## Usage

 ### 1. Generating the SDK